RushikaAnumula/Public-Key-Cryptography/README.md

 Verifies users and devices before granting access

 Scalability & Compliance 📈
-Supports large organizations and regulatory standards like GDPR
+Supports large organizations and regulatory standards such as GDPR

 ⚠️ Limitations of PKI